cnabio/cnab-spec/802-credential-sets.md

 ### Labels

-Credential and Parameter Sets MAY define labels which can be used by storage providers to query for the document.
+Credential and Parameter Sets MAY define labels which MAY be used by storage providers to query for the document.
 For example, retrieving credential sets intended for use within a particular environment such as test or production.

 How labels are used for querying is out-of-scope of this spec and is up to the implementing storage provider.